EIA-Master/Project_2021_II/README.md

 ## Makefile

+Makefile used to:
-Makefile used to compile all the modules together along with the main program.
+1. Compile all the modules together along with the main program.

+       :> make

+2. Plot all the figures.

+       :> make plot

+3. Clean the .0 and .mod files.

+       :> make clean

+4. Get help.

+       :> make help

 ---